apache/openoffice-docs/README.md

 ### Purpose

-This branch will be used for Revision Control for all master Documentation files Base Guide.
+This branch will be used for Revision Control for all master Documentation files for Math  Guide.

-### NOTE: This Branch has been created but not yet populated

 Apache and OpenOffice are registered trademarks or trademarks of the Apache Software Foundation in the United States and/or other countries.